rotdrop/nextcloud-roundcube/README.md

 ### Different Domains, different Web-Server

-In this case it is possible to map the existing external Roundcube installation into the Nextcloud server domain by means some proxy directives.
-If you try this then please first check the proxy settings independent from the us of it in this app, i.e. just open the proxied-location in you web-browser, log-in manually and check if it works.
+In this case it is possible to map the existing external Roundcube installation into the Nextcloud server domain by means of a proxy configuration mapping a local web-path to the external Roundcube server.

+*If you try this then please first check the proxy settings independent from the us of it in this app, i.e. just open the proxied-location in you web-browser, log-in manually and check if it works.*

 #### Necessary Roundcube Setup